 Be sure to check out Jeremy Blum’s Arduino Tutorials which are essentially a complete course on the Arduino; all the more impressive because he did the entire thing as a one-man-band while he was still a student.
 In my opinion, the best quality videos available for Arduino are the ones created by Jeff Feddersen & Tom Igoe for the ITP program at NYU, though there’s a lot to wade through, and some of those tutorials might be pitched at too high a level for beginners.
 Paul McWhorter also has an extensive tutorial series on youtube.

 And don’t forget to search for the many new videos that people have posted.
-Youtube has grown into a universal self-teaching tool and we’ve entered the game with clips from our fieldwork, and build tutorials.
+Youtube has grown into a universal self-teaching tool and we’ve entered the game with clips from our fieldwork, and step-by step data logger build tutorials.

 Arduino in a Nutshell is a free e-book resource worth looking into, as is the Programming Guide from instesre.org.
 And though I’m not sure if they are still a going concern, the old Earthshine Starter kit manual PDF can still be found floating around the internet.
 If e-books like that are your thing, and you are willing to shell out a few bucks, there are sometimes good Humblebundle deals, though those are often in weird combinations of topics, and the individual books also available the Make website.

 It’s a lot to wade through, but the Adafruit tutorial list is another one of the best resources out there.
 Just be aware that they have developed their own library “system”, so sometimes their tutorials are tailored to that.

 Tronixstuff has a large number of specific hardware tutorials when you are ready to go further with your Arduino projects, and there are a host of cool Arduino projects to dig through at instructables site.
 I really believe that you can improve engagement and understanding by providing hands-on experience with real data, but there are plenty of other practical things you can do with the same basic setup.